pivotal-cf/pcf-release-notes/p1-v1.6/runtime_ki_1_6.md

 * Before upgrading to PCF Elastic Runtime v.1.6.0 from v.1.5.x, make sure you have followed [these instructions](http://docs.pivotal.io/pivotalcf/customizing/upgrading-pcf.html#pcf16upgrade).

+* Diego Cells may sometimes time-out on app pushes when any given Diego Cell receives its first app push with no buildpack specified for that app.
+This is because the Cell is caching all of the buildpacks for subsequent app pushes, and this may take longer than what the app staging allows.

 * Diego Cells may sometimes experience slow performance for various actions like staging new applications.
 If you experience slow performance, you can SSH into the Ops Manager VM and `bosh-recreate` the affected Diego Cell VM.

 * The CLI command for viewing application files, `cf files`, does not work with applications on Diego.